3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 SV07 & SV07+
 - Copy the file to a FULL SIZE SD CARD!!!
-Or at least a micro SD in a full size adapeter!
+Or at least a micro SD in a full size adapter!
 - SHUTDOWN the printer & remove the mains power plug
 - REMOVE THE POWER & USB cables from the screen
 - Remove the draw of the printer & the full front plastic panel using the 4 large bolts on the front.